Waste Wise How To

 More people than ever are rethinking the direction our consumer society has taken us.
 You’ll find many excellent resources in the Twin Cities to ease transition from oversized consumption and overflowing trash, to right-sized consumption on the way to zero waste.
 Take a look at the resources on this page and in our waste-wise database at the bottom of the page.

-Individual Action is an Easy Way to Start
+Individual Action is an Easy Way to Get Waste Wise

 Know Where You Are Starting From: Check out this article outlining three ways to track household waste.

-Structure Your Home and Life for Success: If you want to buck that system, you’ve got to put some new systems in place that make it easy to do what you want and harder to do what you don’t want.
-For example, if you don’t want to waste food, you could pre-measure and prepackage correct portion sizes of favorite meals and freeze them.
-If you want to prioritize repair over replace, you can create your own directory of repair shops for the things you may need to get repaired.
-See how others have crafted low-waste success strategies:
+Structure Your Home and Life for Success: If you want to buck that system, you’ve got to put new systems in place.
+That will make it easier to do what you want and harder to do what you don’t.
+For example, if you want to end food waste, you could pre-measure and prepackage correct portion sizes of favorite meals and freeze them.
+If you want to prioritize repair over replace, create (and share) a directory of repair shops and handy people.

 - Zero Waste Home – the book, the blog, from the woman who started the movement, Bea Johnson